sagemath/sagewiki_to_gh-2022-10-10/days12/statusreports/tomboothby.md

 This has probably been my most productive Sage Days ever.
 About 80% of my time awake was used reading / writing / reviewing code that ended up being useful.
 I'd say that about 10% of my time was spent working on code was not useful, and the remaining 10% was spent eating, walking, and insulting Dan Shumow.

+I really enjoyed the triage sessions.
+They were a lot of fun, and a very good way of delegating work.
+I'd like to see these triage sessions integrated into future Sage Days: for example, at Developer Days, there should be a two day sequence of bug fixing followed by reviews.
+At Sage Days devoted to special topics, the first day could include a brainstorming session in which various desired features are discussed, and then delegated.

+In the future, we should make sure to ping people who aren't around but have been assigned bugs.
+For example, Carl Witty seemed displeased that he'd been assigned tickets and not told about it for nearly 24 hours.
+Perhaps we should have somebody transcribe summary info to IRC as it all goes down.

 == Bugs Fixed ==

  1. #4440 Automatic Indentation: the notebook now handles Python indentation like a "real IDE".
 For the record, nano, my favorite development environment, can do this too.